juho-a/Eprice/App/client/README.md

 ### Client/front template for Eprice app

+You need to have deno installed: https://docs.deno.com/runtime/

 * missing project.env -- ask Paavo for this.

 * run this with docker compose.

-* first run `deno install --allow-scripts` in `client/` folder.
+* first run `deno install --allow-scripts` in `client/` and `e2e-tests/` folders.

-* This should work on Linux, but on windows (unless using wsl/wsl2) some issues might rize.
-Ask Paavo for install and init procedure to follow.